 Note: This article’s statistics come from third-party sources and do not represent the opinions of this website.

 Pet therapy is the use of animals when dealing with emotional, physical, and mental situations.
-During therapy or when a person is under a great deal of personal stress or trauma, turning to a trusted pet helps lessen our fears and provide the support needed to pull ourselves up and continue.
+During therapy or when a person is under a great deal of personal stress or trauma, turning to a trusted pet helps lessen our fears and provides the support needed to pull ourselves up and continue.
 Let’s look at a few statistics on this form of therapy to give you a better idea of the importance of pet therapy, the need for service animals, and how pets can make life better in more ways than we realize.
-Following along with the following categories:

 Top 15 Pet Therapy Statistics